jstasiak/rmit_simulink_f28335/README.md

 Interrupt service routines
 --------------------------

+### Basics

 Our program is interrupt-based - pieces of code are execute whenever interrupt occures.
 For that we need to place _Embedded Coder/C280x/C28x3x Hardware Interrupt_ and _Simulink/Function-Call Subsystem_ blocks in the model.
 Then we connect interrupt output to function-call function() trigger input and set interrupt block configuration.

+In _Interrupt_ block the most important parameters are _CPU Interrupt Numbers_ and _PIE Interrupt Numbers_, they translate to final interrupt identifier.

+### Multiple interrupts

-**There can be only 1 interrupt block in the model.
-If you want to use more than one interrupt, you have to configure needed interrupts in this interrupt block and then demux it's output.**
+**There can be only 1 interrupt block in the model.** If you want to use more than one interrupt, you have to configure needed interrupts (for example: _CPU Interrupt Numbers: [3 3]_, _PIE Interrupt Numbers: [1 2]_) in this interrupt block and then demux it's output using _Demux_ block.

+### Interrupt list

 Interrupt list for F28335 eZdsp can be found in section _Table 6-4.
 PIE MUXed Peripheral Interrupt Vector Table_ in the _TMS320x2833x, 2823x System Control and Interrupts_ document.
+Interrupt INTX.Y correspondes to _CPU Interrupt Number: X_ and _PIE Interrupt Number: Y_.

+### Note

+It is not enough just to provide ISR.
+Interrupt has to be also enabled/triggered in order to execute appropriate ISR.
+For instance: to enable EPWM1 interrupt, you have to place appropriate EPWM block in the model, set module to EPWM1 and enable interrupts in it's configuration properties.

+### Example

 Let's configure EPWM1_INT interrupt service routine.
 We need to: